rjfarmer/gfort2py/tests/README.md

 # Skipping tests

 For things that don't work yet you can use the python decorator ``@pytest.mark.skip`` to skip the test.
-NOthing needs to be done on the Fortran side for tests that don't work yet.
+Nothing needs to be done on the Fortran side for tests that don't work yet.

 # Bug reports